eMahtab/is-graph-bipartite/README.md

 If we found any node in the queue which is already visited but whose level is different than its already visited level, then it means the graph has a odd length cycle and its definitely not a bipartite graph.

-Since the graph can have disconnected components we will have to check all the components, if any component have odd length cycle, then the graoph is not a bipartite graph.
+**Since the graph can have disconnected components we will have to check all the components, if any component have odd length cycle, then the graph is not a bipartite graph.**

 # Implementation 1 : BFS
 ```java